-A true story that could have been prevented
+A Close Call that could have been prevented

 A few years back, I spoke with a man who was going in for open heart surgery.
 What made this strange was that the man I was talking to ate properly, exercised regularly, and would at the surface not appear to have any reason to have heart problems.
 Yet, for about 6 months the man had seen an increase in chest pains.
 It started as what he perceived to be heartburn and built in intensity until he had to go see a cardiologist.
 He stated that there was bacteria buildup around one of the main cavities and that they would have to go in and remove the buildup of the bacteria.
 The accumulation was so severe that the doctors were amazed that he had not had a heart attack or cardiac arrest.
 Shocked by this in a man who was so “fit”, I could not help but ask how he ended up getting bacteria on the heart.
 He replied, “the doctor said that it all started with a cavity that I had.”
 I could not believe it, how could a tooth have anything to do with the heart?